Hdoc1509/gh-actions.nvim/README.md

 ### [nvim-lspconfig][lspconfig] + neovim < 0.11

 > [!IMPORTANT]
-> Be sure to set `gh-actions-expressions.nvim` as a dependency
+> Be sure to set `gh-actions.nvim` as a dependency

 ```lua
 local lspconfig = require('lspconfig')